sgqrpromax/SGQR-Pro-Max/backend/README.md

   * function: check_whitelist()
   * output: string uen, blank if not a whitelist

-* Check allowance of ZEENUS token
+* Check allowance of SGDk token
   * `function check_allowance() public view returns (uint256);`
   * function: check_allowance
   * output: allowance of ZEENUS token

-* Get ZEENUS token address
+* Get SGDk token address
   * `function token_address() external view returns (address);`
   * Call this to get the address of the ZEENUS token (XSGD/USDC/stablecoin)

-* Request for allowance of ZEENUS token.
+* Request for allowance of SGDk token.
 This enables you to pay to this contract.
 This requires gas.
   * `function approve_token(uint256 _amount) public returns (bool);`
   * function: approve_token
   * input: uint256 amount